acones96/Backend_Challenge/README.md

 ### Docker
 Run the containers using his docker-compose.yml.
 To run use the following steps and the application and postreSQL will be running.

+1. Build maven project: `mvn clean package`
-1. Build the Docker image: `docker-compose build`
+2. Build the Docker image: `docker-compose build`
-2. Start the service: `docker-compose up`
+3. Start the service: `docker-compose up`

 The application will be available at `http://localhost:8080`